-Headquartered in New York City, the ACC maintains offices in Hong Kong and Tokyo with partner foundations in Manila and Taipei.
+Headquartered in New York City, the ACC maintains offices in Tokyo with partner foundations in Hong Kong, Manila and Taipei.
 Today, it is both a grant-making and grant-seeking organization, raising funding from corporate, foundation, and individual donors in both the United States and Asia.

 “a worthwhile end in its own right”